omgnetwork/omgnetwork.github.io/docs/network/blockchain-design.md

 The Watcher validates the child chain, ensuring the child chain consensus mechanism is working properly.
 It also performs the following operations:

-* Tracks the root chain contract, published blocks and transactions.
+* Tracks the root chain contract, published blocks, and transactions.
 * Reports any breach of consensus.
 * As an additional service, collects and stores the account information required to use the child chain.
 * As an additional service, it provides a convenience API to access the child chain API and Ethereum.